Enjoy shopping heaven in Paris with my guide to the best areas to shop on the Right Bank

 Where to stay

 I've recommended two of my favourite Right Bank hotels, you'll find these in the Make it Happen box above.
-You can also see my full list of recommendations here - Paris hotels.
+You can also see my full list of recommendations here - Paris Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Paris.